yh-pengtu/GuidedMix-Net/README.md

 # GuidedMix-Net
-The office code of "GuidedMix-Net: Learning to Improve Pseudo Masks Using Labeled Images as Reference" (accepted by AAAI2022).
+The offical code of "GuidedMix-Net: Learning to Improve Pseudo Masks Using Labeled Images as Reference" (accepted by AAAI2022).